Class of 2000

 Every VUSN graduate has exciting things happening in her or his life, both professionally and personally.
 Class Notes – printed twice a year in the Vanderbilt Nurse Magazine and available online on this page – is an opportunity for you to not only learn what other alumni are doing but also share news about your life.
 We would love to hear what you've been up to!
 Please contact us with any updates, or call 615-322-4836.

-Terri Allison, PMC’00, was named Distinguished Alumna of Auburn University School of Nursing in Alabama in August 2020.
+Terri Allison, PMC’00, was promoted to professor at VUSN in June 2021, and was named Distinguished Alumna of Auburn University School of Nursing in Alabama in August 2020.
 She is assistant dean for academics and director of the doctor of nursing practice program at VUSN.

-Angel Anthamatten, MSN’00, co-authored “Pharmacologic Management of Human Immunodeficiency Virus and Common Chronic Conditions,” published in The Journal for Nurse Practitioners in March 2020, and received the Sara K. Archer Award from students in VUSN’s family nurse practitioner specialty in August.
-She co-wrote “Development of an Interprofessional Home Healthcare Management Service within an Urban Housing Development,” published in the September/October 2019 issue of Home Healthcare Now , and “Assessment and Treatment of Dizziness and Vertigo,” published in The Nurse Practitioner in October.
+Angel Anthamatten, MSN’00, received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Family Nurse Practitioner specialty in August 2021, and published “Prescribing Contraindications and Cautions for HIV,” published in The Journal for Nurse Practitioners that November.
+She co-authored “Pharmacologic Management of Human Immunodeficiency Virus and Common Chronic Conditions,” published in The Journal for Nurse Practitioners in March 2020, and received the Sara K. Archer Award that August.
+Angel co-wrote “Development of an Interprofessional Home Healthcare Management Service within an Urban Housing Development,” published in the September/October 2019 issue of Home Healthcare Now , and “Assessment and Treatment of Dizziness and Vertigo,” published in The Nurse Practitioner in October.
 She received the 2016 VUSN Dean’s Award for Faculty Achievement in Informatics Endeavors.

 Russ Branch, MSN’00, is lead author of “Environmental Surface Hygiene in the OR: Strategies for Reducing the Transmission of Health Care-associated Infections,” published in the October 2020 issue of the AORN Journal .
 He earned his doctor of nursing practice from the University of Alabama in Huntsville in December and is a nurse anesthetist at Gastroenterology Anesthesia Associates in Atlanta.

 Heather Carter-Templeton, MSN’00, was inducted as a fellow into the American Academy of Nursing in October 2020.
-She is an associate professor at the University of Alabama Capstone College of Nursing in Tuscaloosa whose research links informatics with evidence-based practice.
+She is an associate professor at the University of Alabama Capstone College of Nursing in Tuscaloosa where her research links informatics with evidence-based practice.

 Duke Chenault, MSN’00, DNP’16, wrote about thyroid awareness in the December 2020 issue of Health & Wellness , the Vanderbilt faculty and staff newsletter.
-He was interviewed for "Don't Get Tricked by Halloween Treats," in the October-November 2017 issue of Vanderbilt Health and Wellness' Connection newsletter, and about skin exposure safety in its June-July 2016 issue.
+He was interviewed for "Don't Get Tricked by Halloween Treats," in the October-November 2017 issue of Vanderbilt’s Connection newsletter, and about skin exposure safety in its June-July 2016 issue.

 Michael Cull, MSN’00, posted “Resilience Reconsidered,” on the TCOM Conversations blog in March 2020.
 He is associate director for safe systems at the University of Kentucky’s Center for Innovation in Population Health and associate professor in the UK Department of Health Management and Policy, both in Lexington.